What is Voluntary Administration?

 - How can a Voluntary Administration help a company facing financial problems?

-- What is the process and timeline of a Voluntary Administration?
+- What happens to creditors in a Voluntary Administration?

 - What is a Deed of Company Arrangement (DOCA)?